saeeddhqan/evine/README.md

 Interactive CLI Web Crawler.

-Evine is a simple, fast, and interactive crawler and web scraper written in Golang and based on the gocui framework.
-Evine can be used for a wide range of purposes such as metadata extraction, data mining and data collection.
+evine is a simple, fast, and interactive web crawler and web scraper written in Golang. evine is useful for a wide range of purposes such as metadata extraction, data mining, and enumerating.

 ![evine screenshot](doc/screen.png)